Skip to main content

 • Energy Consumption: Split systems can be more energy-efficient since you only heat or cool the rooms in use.
 This targeted heating and cooling can lead to lower electricity bills.

 • Maintenance: Maintenance is simpler and cheaper for split systems.
-Annual servicing costs range from $100 to $200 per unit.
+Annual servicing costs range from $198.00 per unit.
 We also recommend serving your split system yearly or every 6 months depending on usage.

 Installation Considerations

-Installing an air conditioning system involves more than just the initial cost.
-The complexity, time required, and potential disruptions to your home life are important factors to consider.
+At Lenergy, we understand that choosing the right air conditioning system involves more than just the initial investment.
+Installation complexity, duration, and potential disruptions to your home life are important factors to consider.

 Ducted Systems:

-• Complexity: Installing a ducted system is a significant project that often requires modifications to your home.
-This can include cutting into ceilings and walls to install the ducts and vents.
+• Complexity: Installing a ducted system is a significant project that often requires modifications to your home, such as cutting into ceilings or walls to install ducts and vents.

-• Timeframe: The installation process can take several days to complete, depending on the size of your home and the system’s complexity.
+• Timeframe: The installation process can take several days, depending on your home’s size and the system’s complexity.

 Split Systems:

-• Simplicity: Split systems are easier and quicker to install since they do not require ductwork.
-The indoor and outdoor units are connected by a refrigerant line, which requires minimal alterations to your home.
+• Simplicity: Split systems are quicker and easier to install because they don’t require ductwork.
+They connect through a refrigerant line between the indoor and outdoor units, involving minimal alterations to your home.

-• Timeframe: Installation is typically completed within a few hours to a day per unit, causing minimal disruption.
+• Timeframe: Installation typically takes a few hours to a day per unit, causing minimal disturbance to your daily routine.

-• Professional Installation: While simpler, professional installation is still recommended to ensure the system operates efficiently and effectively.
+• Professional Installation: While simpler, it’s still recommended to have experts from Lenergy handle the installation to ensure your system operates efficiently and effectively.

 Energy Efficiency and Environmental Impact